-Becoming an RBI Grade B Officer is a prestigious goal for many banking and government job aspirants.
-However, before starting the preparation journey, it is essential to understand the RBI Grade B eligibility criteria prescribed by the Reserve Bank of India.
-As per the latest RBI Grade B notification PDF, candidates must be between 21 and 30 years of age and should hold either a bachelor's or master's degree from a recognized university with at least 60% marks to be eligible.
-Along with this, applicants must ensure that they possess valid documents to support their eligibility claims.
-Without proper documentation, candidates may face disqualification during the selection process.
+Becoming an RBI Grade B Officer is a dream for many banking and government job aspirants.
+However, before starting preparation, it is important to understand the RBI Grade B eligibility criteria.
+As per the latest RBI Grade B notification PDF, candidates should be between 21 and 30 years of age and must have a bachelor's or master's degree from a recognised university with at least 60% marks.
+Candidates must also keep valid documents ready to prove their eligibility.
+If the required documents are not available during verification, the application may be rejected during the selection process.

 In this blog, we have provided the details of the RBI Grade B eligibility criteria, including the age limit, age relaxation criteria, stream-wise educational qualifications, and more.

-What are the eligibility criteria to appear for RBI Grade B 2026?
+What is the RBI Grade B exam eligibility?

 Candidates interested in applying for the RBI Grade B exam must check the complete eligibility criteria before filling out the application, as this helps prevent rejection due to ineligibility.
 To appear for the RBI Grade B 2026 exam, candidates must be between 21 and 30 years of age and should hold a graduation degree with the minimum required marks as per their category.
 They must also meet RBI's nationality rules and follow the attempt limit applicable to them.
 Reviewing these conditions beforehand ensures that the application is accepted without any issues.